xhebox/bstruct/README.md

 } `size:"func3"` // but not this one, so more space is taken
 ```

+Note that, slice of struct is always very slow, whatever mode it is at.
+This is basically a result of trying to support scripts.

 # string

-as string is immutable, it does not implement slice mode. string is seen as a separate type, and is skipped automatically when read. the only way to change its value is assignment.
+as string is immutable, it does not implement slice mode. the only way to change its value is assignment.

 # other things

 - endian: defaults to host endianess.
-- nested slice/string: tag is applied to slice itself, so it's impossible to specify tag for the second dimesion slice. so nested slice/string is not allowed. but you can wrap it as a struct, then it's ok.
+- nested slice/string: not allowed. but you can wrap it as a struct, then it's ok.
-- since bstruct is using read frequently, i'd recommend bufio if it's a stream. otherwise bytes.Reader is enough.
+- since bstruct is using read frequently, i'd recommend bufio if it's a stream. otherwise bytes.Reader is good.